-Because China has a relatively well-developed company law legal framework, fund managers usually use limited liability companies as the preferred legal form.
-We note that recently, due to tax planning and other business considerations, some private fund managers also choose limited partnerships as their legal form.
+As China has a relatively well-developed company law legal framework, fund managers usually use limited liability companies as the preferred legal form.
+Due to tax planning and other business considerations, some private fund managers also choose limited partnerships as their legal form.

-3.2 Regulatory Regime
+3.2 Managers: Regulatory Regime Registration Requirements

-Registration Requirements

 In accordance with the Interim Measures, private fund managers are subject to registration requirements before they can sponsor a private investment fund or engage in any fundraising activities.
-There are certain qualifications and substance requirements that a fund manager must satisfy in order to successfully obtain registration status with AMAC.
+There are certain gualifications and substance requirements that a fund manager must satisfy in order to successfully obtain registration status with the AMAC.
 Additionally, pursuant to the Announcement on Several Matters concerning Further Regulating the Registration of Private Investment Fund Managers (2016), a private fund manager applicant must engage a Chinese law firm to issue a legal opinion on whether the applicant is eligible for application of registration and whether the applicant satisfies all the application requirements.
-The legal opinion is one of the most important documents that AMAC will review to determine whether the applicant meets the registration requirements.
+The legal opinion is one of the most important documents that the AMAC will review to determine whether the applicant meets the registration requirements.

-Restrictions and Limitations on Business Activities of a Fund Manager and include words indicating the type of asset management business in the business scope such as "private investment fund management", "private securities investment fund management" and "private equity investment fund management".
+Restrictions and Limitations on Business Activities of a Fund Manager

+Private fund managers must include the following language in their legal and business names: "private investment fund manager", "private investment fund", "venture capital investment", and include words indicating the type of asset management business in the business's scope such as "private investment fund management", "private securities investment fund management" and "private equity investment fund management".
 Private fund managers can only promote and market funds to specific Qualified Investors without engaging in a public offering or general solicitation.
 During their marketing and promotional activities, private fund managers cannot make statements to the effect of any promise of return or safety of investment capital to the investors.
 Each private fund manager can only manage a single type of private fund (see 2.1 Types of Alternative Funds).
-A private fund manager shall not engage in any business unrelated to or conflicting with private fund management such as lending, providing guarantees, or factoring.
-Additionally, a private fund manager shall not manage any fund that has not completed its filing with AMAC.
+A private fund manager shall not engage in any business unrelated to or conflicting with private fund management such as lending, providing guarantees or factoring.
+Additionally, a private fund manager shall not manage any fund that has not completed its filing with the AMAC.